info201a-s19/INFO-201_Final_Project/README.md

 [From Kaggle: Flights Route Database](https://www.kaggle.com/open-flights/flight-route-database)

 ## How was the data collected or generated?
 Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?
 This dataset is collected from openflight.org under the open database license and contains 59036 routes between 3209 airports on 531 airlines spanning the globe.
+Openflight.org is organized by Jani Patokallio, who sourced the airport base data from Digital Aeronautical Flight Information File (DAFIF, October 2006 cycle), OurAirports, and timezone information form EarthTools.
+Airline data was extracted directly from Wikipedia's list of airlines.
+Plane data is sourced from the List of ICAO aircraft type designators.

 ## How many observations (rows) are in your data?
 67663 observations